Urinary Bladder Cancer in Dogs

 How Veterinarians Diagnose Urinary Cancer

 Because the type of tumor and location may vary, there are a battery of tests needed to properly diagnose urinary cancer usually starting with a urine culture/urinalysis, a complete blood count (CBC) and serum biochemistry profiling.
-Other examinations include:
+There is a relatively new diagnostic test for TCC called the Cadet BRAF test.
+This innovative test focuses on identifying the presence of a mutated b-raf gene, which is often associated with TCC development.
+Discover more about this non-invasive, early detection test, here.

 Rectal Exams